 - Always wear slippers or shoes, even when you are walking around the house.
 Stepping on a stray piece of glass or stubbing your toe on a chair could cause a cut.

 - Make sure your shoes fit properly.
-If you are in need of assistance finding an orthopedic insert for your shoes to fit better, or if you aren’t sure how well your shoes should be fitting, then talk with your podiatrist.
+If you need assistance finding an orthopedic insert for your shoes to fit better, or if you aren’t sure how well your shoes should be fitting, then talk with your podiatrist.

 No one enjoys foot pain, but if you are diabetic then it is even more important that you avoid foot problems at all costs.
 You can keep your feet healthy for years to come by following these preventative tips and keeping a wary eye out for early signs of some of the most common foot conditions.